 To support scientific and technological breakthroughs, outside of programmes, ARIA Programme Directors can award opportunity seeds to support ambitious research aligned to the opportunity spaces they've identified.
-To understand how opportunity seeds work within our model, see how we're working.
+Find out more about how opportunity seeds work within our model here.